statmorph-lsst: Quantifying and correcting morphological biases in galaxy surveys: Analysis of morphology metrics

 where $n$ is the number of elements ${X_i}$ and $\bar{X}$ is their mean. $G = 1$ means that all flux is concentrated in a single pixel, while $G=0$ means that it is evenly distributed throughout the entire galaxy.
 In practice, this can be simplified to a single sum by first sorting ${X_i}$ in ascending order, and then calculating $G$ as

 By construction, the Gini index is meant to be used with strictly positive quantities -- e.g., income, or a measure of impurity in machine learning applications \citep[e.g.,][]{sklearn}.
 If $X_i$ is allowed to be negative, $G$ is no longer bounded by the $(0, 1)$ range and interpreting the results becomes difficult.
-In astronomy, after the sky subtraction, the flux values are often negative, so to remedy this, $G$ is most often calculated on the \textit{absolute} values of flux.
-Therefore, the real definition becomes
+In astronomy, after the sky subtraction, the flux values are often negative, so to remedy this, $G$ is most often calculated on the \textit{absolute} values of flux:

 Because of this absolute-valued definition, an interesting edge case is a Gini index of a white noise distribution, where $X_i \sim \mathcal{N}(0, \sigma^2)$.
 This is equivalent to the Gini index of a blank sky without any source flux.
 After the absolute value is taken, such a patch follows a half-normal distribution with mean $\mu = \sigma \sqrt{2/\pi}$.
 For a strictly positive distribution with known cumulative density function $F(x)$, the Gini index can be computed analytically, and for a half-normal distribution it is